Latter Day Church of Christ: Establishment

-Finances
+Business activities

+The organization owns an extensive portfolio of business and land assets throughout the western United States, including a 300 acre dairy farm in Davis County; a 3200 acre farm in Tetonia, Idaho; a coal mine in Emery County; 1200 acre in Terreton, Idaho; discount and grocery stores; Desert Tech Firearms; and a restaurant supply company.
+A 2004 estimate put the value of these assets at more than $200 million, while ethnographer Janet Bennion estimated a value of $150 million in 2011.

-Over the decades, the Cooperative has maintained extreme secrecy while developing an extensive system with assets once estimated at over $150 million.
-Some of their secrecy might be attributed to a fear of arrest for living in plural marriages, as had happened in 1959–1960 when being investigated by the Davis County Grand Jury, which some members claimed was organized by LDS Apostles Mark E. Peterson and Spencer W. Kimball.
+The organization is tight-lipped about their business activities.
+Some of their secrecy might be attributed to a fear of arrest for living in plural marriages, as had happened in 1957–1960 when being investigated by the Davis County Grand Jury, which some members claimed was organized by LDS Apostles Mark E. Peterson and Spencer W. Kimball.
 The Grand Jury was described as "The polygamist hunting Davis County Grand Jury" by the Ogden Standard-Examiner in 1959.
-That same year, Ardous Kingston Gustafson, a mother of four and founding Co-op member, was jailed on Christmas Eve when she could not produce membership lists that were to be used to target plural families for further arrest and harassment.
+That same year, Ardous Kingston Gustafson, a mother of four and founding Co-op member, was jailed on Christmas Eve when she could not produce membership lists used to further the court's investigation into charges of cohabitation.